Staying positive during scary, uncertain times

 GRIEF & ANXIETY RELIEF DURING A PANDEMIC

-Through May (at least), Rett’s Roost will be offering to reimburse families that choose to try one of the following therapies or supportive tools for themselves or their children.
-If none of the online opportunities are of interest, the family can also choose to receive a Quarantine Care Package from Rett’s Roost, designed specifically with their families’ interests and ages in mind, with educational and fun activities for the kids.
-Families must have attended one of our past retreats from 2015-2019, or have applied to our Positively Healing May retreat this year.
-Receipts for registering to an online session listed below must be emailed to firstname.lastname@example.org to receive reimbursement.
-In some cases, we will pay directly for you.
+Rett’s Roost is now offering to reimburse families that choose to try one of the following therapies or supportive tools for themselves or their children.
+Families must have attended one of our past retreats from 2015-2019, or had applied to our retreat for this summer of 2020.
+Receipts for registering to an online session listed below must be emailed to email@example.com to receive reimbursement.
+In some cases, we will pay directly for you, so you are welcome to contact us first.

 Grief Therapy & Hypnotherapy